-- Approximate size: From 10cm (4 inches) across
+- Approximate size: From 8cm (3 inches) across

 - Flowering time: July to August

 - Flower colour: White

 This native pond plant has shiny heart-shaped leaves which reach about an inch across and float on the water surface like those of a tiny waterlily.
 The colour of the leaves varies depending on the level of sunlight or shade, but is usually a light green or olive colour.
 The crown of the plant floats just below the leaves.
 Each plant produces three or four leaves, and continually sends out runners to form new plants.
 A white three-petalled flower with a yellow centre is produced on mature plants in July-August.
 The plant floats freely in the water with its roots hanging beneath, and thrives in sunny, shallow places, especially over muddy bottoms where it can put the tips of its roots into the mud.
 It dies back in early autumn as it begins to form small turions (winter buds, which look a little like capers - see picture).
 These sink to the bottom of the pond as the weather cools, overwinter in the silt or mud, and come up again as new plants in late spring to early summer.

 Frogbit will spread steadily across the water surface, but because each individual plant is small it is suitable for any size of pond, from a small wildlife pool to a large ornamental set-up.
 If designing a planting scheme, we recommend approximately 1 pack of Hydrocharis morsus-ranae plants per square foot of water surface.